 Don't fall for the myth that funds with higher expense ratios perform better over time than low-cost funds.
 The truth is that passive funds with lower fees often outperform active funds with higher fees.

 Finding a Mutual Fund’s Expense Ratio

-For instance, let's say you want to find out the expense ratio of Vanguard 500 Index Fund Admiral Shares.
+For instance, suppose you want to find out the expense ratio of Vanguard 500 Index Fund Admiral Shares.
 Visit Vanguard's website for personal investors.
 In the search box at the top of the page, start typing the fund name.
 The right fund should appear in the results.
-Clicking the result takes you to a page with a fund summary.
-This notes the expense ratio (0.04%).
+Clicking the result takes you to a page with a fund summary, which notes the expense ratio (0.04%).

 A mutual fund's ticker symbol is a series of five letters.
 For instance, Vanguard 500 Index Fund Admiral Shares has a ticker symbol of VFIAX.
 If you search for the symbol on Google, you should see a market summary at the top of the search results page.
-This will tell you the fund's expense ratio.
+It will tell you the fund's expense ratio.

 This brochure that provides information about the fund is mailed or emailed to investors each year.
 You can download a fund’s prospectus from the mutual fund company’s website.
 Look in the table of contents for a section relating to fees and expenses to learn the expense ratio of the fund.

 Figuring Expense Ratio Fees

 You don't directly pay the fee incurred from an expense ratio.
-But, figuring out how much of your investment would be eaten by operational expenses every year helps you pick mutual funds that will increase your returns over time.
+Figuring out how much of your investment would be eaten by operational expenses every year helps you pick mutual funds that will increase your returns over time.

 To calculate expense ratio fees, multiply the expense ratio as a decimal by the value of your investment.
 For instance, if you select a fund with an expense ratio of 0.65%, you will annually be charged $65 in fees for every $10,000 you invest in the fund.

 The Bottom Line